CleverPumpkin/CrunchyCalendar/README.md

 ```

 ## View Customization
+Calendar appearance open for customization.

+#### Styling using XML

 Calendar appearance can be customized with XML attributes.
-Here's an example of applying custom style for changing Calendar appearance.
+Here's an example of applying custom style to change Calendar appearance.

 Define your custom style for the Calendar.
 ```xml